dsw7/GPTifier/README.md

 ```console
 gpt edit foo.cpp -p prompt.txt -o foo.cpp
 ```
+> [!NOTE]
+> No prompt engineering is needed when writing `prompt.txt`.
+The instructions written to `prompt.txt` are
+> concatenated into a larger prompt complete with context, output format specifications, etc.

 ### Input selection
 For certain commands, a hierarchy exists for choosing where input text comes from.
 The hierarchy roughly